Disulfiram for Alcohol Use Disorder

 Evidence Gaps

-Honest clinical guidance requires acknowledging what the evidence cannot yet tell us.
-Several important questions remain unanswered by the current literature:
+Honest clinical guidance requires acknowledging what the evidence does not yet tell us.

 Verified References